 Day 1: Settle in Seville and See Downtown

 Your first day will probably be the day that you fly in and check in to your hotel.
 So, you’ll be tired and lose almost half the day (unless you flew in at night the day before).
-If it’s the first case, take your first day slow.
+For your base, Santa Cruz puts you walking distance from everything I will mention in Days 1 and 2.
+Triana is cheaper and more local.
+If you are in one of these neighborhoods and you just flew in, you are lucky.
+Take your first day slow.
 Drop your bags, grab a café con leche, and ease into that Andalusian rhythm.
 Your first day should be light but scenic.
 Start in the historic center around the Cathedral of Seville and the Giralda Tower.
 Take a stroll through Barrio Santa Cruz.
 Get lost in its winding streets and soak up the local atmosphere.
 For lunch, go tapas-hopping.
 Start with espinacas con garbanzos (spinach and chickpeas) and pair it with a cold cerveza.

-In the evening, watch the sun set from the top of Metropol Parasol—locals call it “Las Setas,” aka The Mushrooms.
+In the evening, watch the sun set from the top of Metropol Parasol (costs about 5 Euros), locals call it “Las Setas,” aka The Mushrooms.
 It’s weird, modern, and perfectly fits this old city.
 End your night with a flamenco show, a must-see Seville attraction.
+The price for shows usually range from 25 Euros to up to 90.
 Shows typically last 1-2 hours, perfect for a short but nice night out.

 Day 2: Start with Historic Landmarks

 The second day is about going deep into Seville’s history.
 You’ll dedicate your time to Seville’s iconic and historic landmarks.
 The first one on the list is the Real Alcázar.
 Get there early.
 The line fills up extremely fast.
 This palace is amazing.
 Detailed tilework, lush gardens, and Game of Thrones was filmed here!
 After soaking in the royal glam, head over to Seville Cathedral.
-It’s the largest Gothic Cathedral in the world and houses the tomb of Christopher Columbus.
-The scale of this place is wild—don’t skip the choir area or the Treasury.
+It’s the largest Cathedral in the world by floor area and houses the tomb of Christopher Columbus.
+The scale of this place is wild, don’t skip the choir area or the Treasury.
 Take a slow lunch nearby in Barrio Santa Cruz.
-If you’ve still got energy, visit the Archivo General de Indias for a quick dip into Spain’s colonial history.
+If you’ve still got energy, visit the Archivo General de Indias to see Spain’s colonial history and the entry’s is free, it’s good for budget travelers.
 Or just go siesta mode.
+For a deeper dive on what to expect in each of these Seville landmarks, see the Seville landmarks guide.

 Day 3: Quick Day Trip from Seville